Lichen: Etymology and pronunciation

-The English word lichen derives from the Greek λειχήν leichēn ("tree moss, lichen, lichen-like eruption on skin") via Latin lichen.
-The Greek noun, which literally means "licker", derives from the verb λείχειν leichein, "to lick".
+The English word lichen derives from the Greek λειχήν leichēn ('tree moss, lichen, lichen-like eruption on skin') via Latin lichen.
+The Greek noun, which literally means 'licker', derives from the verb λείχειν leichein, 'to lick'.
 In American English, "lichen" is pronounced the same as the verb "liken" (/ˈlaɪkən/).
-In British English, both this pronunciation and one rhyming with "kitchen" (/ˈlɪtʃən/) are used.
+In British English, both this pronunciation and a less common one rhyming with "kitchen" (/ˈlɪtʃən/) are used.

 Anatomy and morphology

 Growth forms

 Lichens grow in a wide range of shapes and forms; this external appearance is known as their morphology.
 The shape of a lichen is usually determined by the organization of the fungal filaments.
 The nonreproductive tissues, or vegetative body parts, are called the thallus.
 Lichens are grouped by thallus type, since the thallus is usually the most visually prominent part of the lichen.
 Thallus growth forms typically correspond to a few basic internal structure types.
 Common names for lichens often come from a growth form or color that is typical of a lichen genus.

 Common groupings of lichen thallus growth forms are: